 Complete Word completes the rest of a variable, command, or function name after you have entered enough characters to disambiguate the term.
 You can invoke Complete Word by choosing Edit > IntelliSense > Complete Word, by pressing Ctrl+Space, or by choosing the Complete Word button on the editor toolbar.

 IntelliSense options are on by default.
-To turn them off, choose Tools > Options > Text Editor and deselect Parameter information or Auto list members if you do not want the List Members feature.
+To turn them off, go to Tools > Options > Text Editor > All Languages and deselect Parameter information or Auto list members if you do not want the List Members feature.

 The icons in IntelliSense can convey additional meaning with icon modifiers.
 These are stars, hearts, and locks layered on top of the object's icon that convey protected, internal, or private, respectively.

 |Public class||Access is not restricted.|